REPORT

 • The technologies considered for the analysis were required to meet the following criteria:

 As Snowflake continues to enhance its platform capabilities and offer various application deployment models, vendors integrate with the AI Data Cloud in diverse ways to serve different purposes.
 To accurately assess market leadership and adoption levels from the lens of our customer base, specific metrics were applied based on the type of Snowflake consumption.
-The analysis categorized technology providers into two distinct groups:
+The analysis accounted for:

 • Technologies using Snowflake for data integration, transformation and analysis workloads